 Remember, our accident claim solicitors could help you to claim compensation after a work accident in this area, or anywhere else in the country.

-If you are claiming compensation after a work accident in this area it may be interesting to see how many other reported instances of injuries at work there are in this area, as well as to look at national statistics.
+If you are claiming compensation after an accident at work in this area it may be interesting to see how many other reported instances of injuries at work there are in this area, as well as to look at national statistics.

-Next you can find a table where we have taken data from the RIDDOR covering the period 2018/19 (source) for the number of those injured at work in Thurrock.
+Next you can find a table where we have taken data from the RIDDOR (source) for the number of those injured at work in Thurrock.
 This is the larger reporting area within which Grays sits.

 Road traffic collision and car accident claims could be made in different circumstances and for different reasons.
 Such claims could be made by the driver of a vehicle, a passenger, pedestrian or those riding bicycles and motorbikes.

 Traffic accident compensation claims could be made for any of the following types of injury;

 - Injuries to a child.

 There are lots of different ways in which a road traffic accident could be caused, but as long as another person was either fully or partially responsible for the accident taking place, you could be able to make an accident claim for any harm suffered.
 When making road traffic accident claims for injury compensation, you could receive special damages to cover loss of earnings for example.
 All claims are different, and a compensation calculator could not give you an accurate idea of how much you’d receive.
 However, we could give you some insight over the phone.